WILDERNESSWIRELESS/WILDERNESS-WIRELESS-II/BOM/participant_shopping_list.md

 * Laptop with SSH client (installed by default on OSX and LINUX, download [PuTTY](http://www.putty.org/) for WIN)

-* All items from the Adafruit wishlist at this [URL](http://www.adafruit.com/wishlists/437997) or replacements from amazon if Adafruit is out of stock.
+* All items from the Adafruit wishlist at this [URL](http://www.adafruit.com/wishlists/437997) or replacements from amazon or elsewhere if Adafruit is out of stock.

 * $100 cash money to pay for the additional items necessary for the workshop.